modxorg/Docs/en/case-studies-and-tutorials/developing-an-extra-in-modx-revolution/developing-an-extra-in-modx-revolution,-part-ii.md

 - **$languageTopics** - An array of language topics to load for this processor.
 - **$defaultSortField** - The default sort field to use when grabbing the data.
 - **$defaultSortDirection** - The default sort direction to do when grabbing the data.
 - **$objectType** - This is often used to determine what error lexicon strings to load when grabbing data.
-Since in our lexicon file we have all the strings as $\_lang<span class="error">\['doodles.doodle\_blahblah'\]</span> and such, we'll specify the prefix here of "doodles.doodle".
+Since in our lexicon file we have all the strings as $\_lang\['doodles.doodle\_blahblah'\] and such, we'll specify the prefix here of "doodles.doodle".
 MODX then will prefix standard error messages with that prefix.

  The assistance class handles the rest, so we don't have to worry about it!
 All we have to do is "return" the name of the Processor class so MODX knows where to find it.